yoursunny/NDNts/packages/dpdkmgmt/README.md

 Currently, there are several limitations using this package:

-* You can have only one memif face; UDP faces are unlimited but slower.
 * Prefix registration replaces a FIB entry, and does not preserve other prefix registrations on the same prefix.
 * If the application crashes, the face would not be closed on NDN-DPDK side.